 Nixon’s talk takes place at 6:30 p.m. on Thursday, April 18, in 180 Jack Burke Research and Economic Development Center, 5101 Jordan Road.
 Admission is free and open to the public, and parking will be available in the deck south of Burke Center, off Technology Drive.

-This Colloquium Series in Psychological Sciences and Human Behavior event is hosted by Penn State Behrend’s Office of Development and Alumni Relations, its B.A. and B.S. in Psychology degree programs, and by the student Psychology Coalition with support from the Susan Hirt Hagen CORE (Community Outreach, Research, and Evaluation), the School of Humanities and Social Sciences and the Student Activity Fee.
+This Colloquium Series in Psychological Sciences and Human Behavior event is hosted by Penn State Behrend’s Office of Development and Alumni Relations, its Psychology degree programs, and by the student Psychology Coalition with support from the Susan Hirt Hagen CORE (Community Outreach, Research and Evaluation), the School of Humanities and Social Sciences and the Student Activity Fee.
 For additional information, contact Carol Wilson, assistant professor of psychology, at 814-898-6082 or firstname.lastname@example.org.